moonbitlang/moonbit-docs/README.md

 ### Struct

-In Moonbit, structs are similar to tuples, but their fields are indexed by field names.
+In MoonBit, structs are similar to tuples, but their fields are indexed by field names.
 A struct can be constructed using a struct literal, which is composed of a set of labeled values and delimited with curly brackets.
 The type of a struct literal can be automatically inferred if its fields exactly match the type definition.
 A field can be accessed using the dot syntax `s.f`.
 If a field is marked as mutable using the keyword `mut`, it can be assigned a new value.

 ```go
 type user struct {